 Roosevelt University is committed to offering an environment for working and learning in which students are treated with respect, dignity, and equal opportunity.
 University employment promotes student engagement, strengthens connections to the Roosevelt community, enhances student life and success, provides professional development and training opportunities, offers service and experiential learning along with financial support.
-It is the policy of Roosevelt University to employ current Roosevelt University students in appropriate and available part-time positions.
-All student employment positions are available exclusively to current Roosevelt students registered for at least six credit hours.
-Student employment is managed by the Office of Career Development in conjunction with Human Resources and Financial Aid Services (for those students who qualify for Federal Work Study).
+It is the policy of Roosevelt University to employ current Roosevelt University students in appropriate and available part-time student positions.
+All student employment positions are available exclusively to current Roosevelt University students registered for at least six undergraduate credit hours or at least 3 graduate-level credit hours.
+The Student Employment Program is managed by the Office of Financial Aid Services in conjunction with Human Resources (for those students who qualify for Federal Work-Study).

 You can download a visual overview of the student hiring process as a PDF.

 Students who are actively enrolled in the current terms for a minimum of either 6 undergraduate credit hours or 3 graduate level credit hour (“Half-time credit”) and are part of a degree/certificate seeking program at Roosevelt is eligible for Student Employment.
 A student may also be eligible only under the following circumstances:

 *International Students are not eligible to participate in the Student Employment Program after graduating and receiving their degree

 *Students who graduate and receive their degrees in December are not eligible to work the following Summer term

 Students who are no longer minimally enrolled in Half Time credit at Roosevelt University automatically terminates their eligibility for Student Employment and are automatically terminated from any current Student Employment positions they hold.
 Students may apply for and be awarded Federal Work Study grants through Financial Aid Services.

 Download the Student Employment Handbook.